?? HOT TAKE

 Why GPT-4o's Price Drop Broke Your SaaS Business Model (And What to Do About It) visual intelligence graphic

 We modeled how model price drops compress SaaS margins.
 If your moat is 'we use ChatGPT better,' you're done.
 Here's how to rebuild defensibility.
 Founders built SaaS products with AI costs baked into margins.
 Price drops make old unit economics obsolete and break margins.
-The math is brutal: when OpenAI cut GPT-4o input pricing 97.5% year-over-year, every AI wrapper lost its pricing power overnight.
+This isn't theoretical—it's happening now.

 Why This Is Actually Your Problem

-How to Rebuild Defensibility Before It's Too Late
+How to Rebuild Defensibility (The Honest Blueprint)

 #1